(se VEL a mer)

 Postmarketing and/or case reports: Fecal impaction, intestinal obstruction (rare), intestinal perforation (rare)

-• Gastrointestinal disease: Use with caution in patients with gastrointestinal disorders including dysphagia, swallowing disorders, severe gastrointestinal motility disorders (including constipation), or major gastrointestinal surgery.
+• Gastrointestinal disease: Use with caution in patients with gastrointestinal disorders including dysphagia, swallowing disorders, severe gastrointestinal motility disorders (including severe constipation), or major gastrointestinal surgery.

 Concurrent drug therapy issues: